In: computer, software.

 https://stackoverflow.com/questions/4698759/converting-git-repository-to-shallow

-To reset a file to be the same as the one in the master branch:
+## To reset a file to be identical to the master branch:

 GITAUTHORNAME='New name'